HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 Only works for 3-element column-vectors.
 If invec is `[[a][b][c]]`, `skews(invec)` would return:

-Note: If some of you vector or matrix elements start with a minus sign you have to use `(-)` istead of `-`.
 $$
 \begin{pmatrix}
 0 & -c & b \\